sakshigupta372/Krishi_Setu/REPORT.md

 - Long-term: Mobile app; ML predictions; multi-farm; Weather API integration

 ## 15. CONCLUSION
 Software components are complete and tested.
-The system can display fake data, accept real sensor data, generate charts and statistics, and show alerts based on thresholds.
+The system accepts real sensor data from ESP32 hardware, generates charts and statistics, and shows alerts based on thresholds.

 ---